 Brutalism and a return to “flat” design

-And here we are talking about a return to flat design and the rise of Brutalism with its strong outlines, contrasting colors, bold typography and photographs as close as possible to real life.
+And here we are talking about a return to flat design and the rise of Brutalism with its strong outlines, contrasting colors, bold typography and photographs as close to real life as possible.

 The interesting thing about this trend is that, despite the boldness it implies, it maintains a more standard layout, not abandoning the standard grid layout.